 There are several advantages to purchasing a whole life insurance policy.
 These may include:

 - Build-up of cash value.
-The cash value that is built up inside of a whole life insurance policy can never decrease in value – unless the policy holder borrows or withdraws these funds.
+The cash value that is built up inside of a whole life insurance policy can never decrease in value – unless the policyholder borrows or withdraws these funds.
 Therefore, over time, these funds can become quite substantial.
-With this in mind, it is important to choose an insurer with a high rating for financial stability.
+It is important to choose an insurer with a high rating for financial stability.

 - Tax advantages.
 Life insurance policies offer unique tax advantages among financial products.
-Just as with an Individual Retirement Account (IRA) or 401(k) account, the funds within a whole life policy’s cash value component will grow on a tax deferred basis.
-This means that none of the gain within that account will be taxed until the funds are actually withdrawn.
+Just as with an Individual Retirement Account (IRA) or 401(k) account, the funds are tax deferred.
+None of the gains within that account will be taxed until the funds are actually withdrawn.

 - Dividends.
-Some whole life insurance policies also pay out dividends to the policy holder.
-These funds may be taken in the form of a direct check, or they can be reinvested into the cash value component of the policy.
+Some whole life insurance policies also pay out dividends to the policyholder.
+These funds may be taken in the form of a direct check, or they can be reinvested into the cash value of the plan.
 Alternatively, dividends may also be used to purchase “paid-up additions” – or additional insurance – in order to provide the insured with a larger amount of death benefit.

 Where To Get Whole Life Insurance Quotes